x0rld/kata-git/README.md

 ```

 It's possible git will ask you to configure your name and email before
-allowing you to commit - if so, do what it says.
+allowing you to commit - if so, do what it says by running `git config` with the
+correct arguments

 Then verify using `git log` that you did create a commit